bottlerocket-os/bottlerocket/variants/README.md

 This variant is compatible with Kubernetes 1.30, 1.31, 1.32, and 1.33 clusters.

+### aws-k8s-1.31: Kubernetes 1.31 node

+The [aws-k8s-1.31](aws-k8s-1.31/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.31, 1.32, 1.33, and 1.34 clusters.

+### aws-k8s-1.31-nvidia: Kubernetes 1.31 NVIDIA node

+The [aws-k8s-1.31-nvidia](aws-k8s-1.31-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It also includes the required packages to configure containers to leverage NVIDIA GPUs.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.31, 1.32, 1.33, and 1.34 clusters.

 ### aws-ecs-1: Amazon ECS container instance

 The [aws-ecs-1](aws-ecs-1/Cargo.toml) variant includes the packages needed to run an [Amazon ECS](https://ecs.aws)